sg893052/sonic-buildimage/L2/STP/SONiC PVST FDS.md

 This command allows configuring the bridge priority in increments of 4096 (default = 32768), range 0-61440.

 **config spanning_tree priority <value\>**

+### 3.6.2.1.8 Global BPDU filter
+Note: This command is not supported in CLICK CLI format, it follows the IS-CLI syntax and will be supported in KLISH CLI framework.
+This command will be supported from 2020xx release onwards.

+This command allows configuring the BPDU filter at global level, this will be applied only if the port is in operational portfast(or edge port) mode.
+When global BPDU filter is enabled, around 10 BPDUs will be sent at link up after which the port will stop transmitting the BPDUs, in case BPDUs are received the port will transition from portfast (or edge port) to normal STP port.

+**spanning-tree edge-port bpdufilter default**

+**no spanning-tree edge-port bpdufilter default**

+By default, global BPDU filter is disabled.

  ### 3.6.2.2 VLAN level
 Below commands are similar to the global level commands but allow configuring on per VLAN basis.